litestar-org/litestar/docs/tutorials/sqlalchemy/2-serialization-plugin.rst

 SQLAlchemy data models directly to and from our handler.

-We've also been able to remove the ``TodoType`` and ``TodoCollectionType`` aliases, and the ``serialize_todo()`` function, making implementation even more concise.
+We've also been able to remove the ``TodoType`` and ``TodoCollectionType`` aliases, and the ``serialize_todo()`` function, making the implementation even more concise.

 Compare handlers before and after Serialization Plugin
 ======================================================